ItsNgaDoan/product-analytics-data-driven-strategy/README.md

 - data warehouse schema design (star schema)
 - supporting ETL processes using Azure Data Factory and SQL
 - data modelling and analytical interpretation
 - identifying business insights to support product and operational decisions

+## Academic Use Notice

+This project was completed as part of a group assignment at the University of Auckland and is shared for educational and portfolio purposes only.
+The work presented reflects collaborative academic effort.
+Unauthorised use, reproduction, or redistribution may violate academic integrity policies.